Destinations Greece The Cyclades Santorini

 Santorini

-The single-best half-or-full-day a Santorini visitor can do — four wineries across Pyrgos, Megalochori, Episkopi, Exo Gonia, with lunch in a wine village in between.
+The best half-or-full-day on the island, no real competition: four wineries across Pyrgos, Megalochori, Episkopi and Exo Gonia, with lunch in a wine village between them.
 Cross-reference our Santorini wine guide for the full producer list, the one-day tasting itinerary, and the three bottles worth shipping home.
-Hire a driver; don't drive yourself after four tastings.
+Hire a driver, and don't drive yourself after four tastings.

 See the wine guideHire a driver4 wineries + lunch